zcy136114-alt/ai-permission-analysis/README.md

 # AI Permission Analysis

 ## Project Description
-This project studies how AI affects mobile application permissions by analyzing multiple versions of TikTok, Instagram, and ChatGPT.
+This project studies how AI affects mobile application permissions by analyzing multiple versions of phone apps.

 ## Methods
 - Static analysis of APK files using apktool